fnep/aplot/Readme.md

 The script supports python2.7+ and python3.5+.
 It allows to dump the data as csv, json or ascii table and to plot simple graphs via [gnuplot subprocess](http://www.gnuplot.info/) or [diagram](https://github.com/tehmaze/diagram).

+### Warning

+No batteries included ... this is just the code i use.
+It's not actively maintained.
+It's just here in case it's useful for somebody.

 ### Requirements

 * This script extracts its data from a raw logfile that has been recorded by __atop__.
 If you install atop on a Ubuntu or RedHat / CentOS like linux distribution (`apt-get install atop` / `yum install atop`), it comes with a [cronjob](http://linux.die.net/man/1/crontab) which writes the required data to `/var/log/atop/atop_YYYYMMDD` (where YYYYMMDD reflects the date) every few minutes.
 Otherwise you may need to do this yourself using [`atop -w`](http://linux.die.net/man/1/atop).